-- Maintaining a safety record in the top decile of major air navigation service providers (ANSPs) worldwide; - Maintaining ANS customer service charges, on average, in the bottom quartile (lowest charges) of major ANSPs worldwide by ensuring that the growth in costs of providing air navigation services does not exceed the growth in revenues, thereby resulting in a decline in customer service charges over the long term; - Implementing and maintaining a modern, cost-efficient ANS technology platform in the top quartile of major ANSPs worldwide; - Providing value to our customers by assisting in improving operational efficiency through innovative uses of technology and delivery of service, domestically and internationally; - Continuously striving to create a work environment which places NAV CANADA amongst the best employers in Canada; and - Identifying and, where feasible, introducing measurable benefits which contribute to the reduction of the environmental footprint of the aviation industry.
+- Being amongst the safest air navigation service providers (ANSPs) worldwide and driving continuous improvement in the reduction of operational safety risks; - Maintaining ANS customer service charges among the lowest of major ANSPs worldwide, and ensuring over the long term that the growth in operating costs does not exceed the growth in traffic; - Providing value to our customers by contributing to improving their operational efficiency through the use of innovative technology and effective delivery of service, domestically and internationally; - Having a work environment which places NAV CANADA amongst the best employers in Canada; and - Introducing measurable projects and initiatives which support a reduction of the environmental footprint of the aviation industry, wherever feasible.

-Values - Respect, excellence and customer service
+Values - Respect, excellence and customer service.